UN expert: Myanmar’s pledge for clean polls ‘preposterous’

 “Any suggestion that there could be any possibility of a free and fair election in Myanmar in 2023 is frankly preposterous.
 You can’t have a free and fair election if you locked up your opponents.
 You can’t have a free and fair election if you put your opponents on death row.
 This is outrage,” he told a news conference during a visit to Malaysia.

 “Their propaganda machine works around the clock and they’ll take any shred of evidence that they could find to make it appear as if the international community recognizes them as legitimate.
-That is something that we are very cautious and very careful of and not fall into that propaganda trap,” Andrews added.
+That is something that we are very cautious about and very careful not (to) fall into that propaganda trap,” Andrews added.

 The army seized power citing widespread fraud in the 2020 general election.
-It appointed new members to the Union Election Commission, which said that new multiparty polls next year would be free and fair.
+It appointed new members to the election commission, which said that new multiparty polls next year would be free and fair.

 Andrews said ASEAN must ratchet up pressure on the Myanmar army to halt its violence and release all political prisoners.
 He said ASEAN’s five-point consensus plan should be stepped up to include clear actions and time frames.